We may receive compensation when you click on links to products from our partners.

 8. I’m leaving on a jet plane

-If you want to experience a new culture then you can always think big and look to jobs outside of the UK.
+If you want to experience a new culture then you can always think big and look for jobs outside of your state or country.
 For example, if you have experience in engineering jobs or construction jobs then Middle East jobs may appeal for a change of pace.
 And the best thing is, if you change your mind it’s only a temporary position so you won’t harm your career.

 9. What now?